-Emacs is my number one tool for development, statistical computing, and writing.
-The killer feature is without doubt https://orgmode.org/ which allows for powerful literate programming, handling of bibliographies, organizing my notes, and much more.
+Emacs is my preferred tool for development, statistical computing, and writing.
+The killer feature is without doubt https://orgmode.org/ which allows for powerful literate programming, handling of bibliographies, organizing notes collections, and much more.

 I finally decided to make the move from my vanilla emacs configuration to Doom Emacs.
 This gives an optimized emacs experience with fast load times due to lazy-loading of packages, and more importantly, the maintainer is doing an amazing job on adapting to new features and changes to emacs and the various lisp packages.
 A task which I found increasingly time-consuming.

 Most things works nicely out-of-the-box, including a unified IDE (much nicer than in my previous setup) across numerous languages using the Language Server Protocol (LSP) with static source code analysis, debugging facilities, code navigation and documentation.

 org-mode) tested on both MacOS Big Sur and Fedora 33 (Emacs

 28.0.50).
 VIM users should uncomment the evil mode in

 :editor (evil +everywhere)